 E E Cummings Poem What is Prose vs Poetry

-E.E.
+What is prose? • E.E.
 Cummings Poem

-Prose
+Define: Prose

-Prose follows a structure that makes use of sentences, phrases, and paragraphs.
 This type of writing follows a flow more similar to verbal speech and communication.
 This makes it the best style of writing to clearly articulate and communicate concepts, events, stories, and ideas as opposed to the figurative style of poetry.

 What is Prose in Literature?

 Take, for example, the opening paragraph of JD Salinger’s The Catcher in the Rye.
-We can tell immediately the prose is written in a direct, literal way that also gives voice to our protagonist
+We can tell immediately that the prose is written in a direct, literal way that also gives voice to our protagonist

 If you really want to hear about it, the first thing you’ll probably want to know is where I was born, and what my lousy childhood was like, and how my parents were occupied and all before they had me, and all that David Copperfield kind of crap, but I don’t feel like going into it, if you want to know the truth.